janw-me/default-featured-image/readme.txt

 = can I exclude a page or give it a different image? =

-yes, you can exclude all kinds of things with the [conditional tags](http://codex.wordpress.org/Conditional_Tags)
+yes. you can exclude all kinds of things with the [conditional tags](http://codex.wordpress.org/Conditional_Tags).

     <?php //this will work in your themes functions.php
     // Dont use a featured image on page 5